OFA Launches 2018 High Performance Development Program

-The Ontario Fencing Association is proud to announce its 2017 High Performance Development Program (HPDP).
+The Ontario Fencing Association is launching its second High Performance Development Program (HPDP) for 2018.
 Aimed at the Train to Train, Train to Compete and Train to Win categories, the program's goal is to offer high level training opportunities to fencers everywhere in the province.

-The program consists of four clinics (around two hours each), each held in conjunction with a competition, and one training camp.
+The program consists of the same pattern compared to last year’s program but with a bit more training camps.
+A minimum of four clinics (around two hours each), each held in conjunction with a competition will be organized.
+As for the training camps, we are trying to run a three-weapon training camp and one for each weapon.
+Each of the three Weapon Coordinators will be in charge to planning the training camps and the follow-up with the athletes.
 The clinics will focus on essential aspects of training that we, as athletes, often overlook during routine of training.
 Participants will have access to knowledge and mentorship; as well as mental preparation, planning, nutrition, fitness, injury and prevention, in addition to fencing tactics and training.
 The goal is to give the participants everything they need to complete all aspect of their training at home.

 Quest For Gold